ShobaS/Daily-Log/log.md

 Day 60:
 Added clearall functionality and have done the deletion of completed tasks.Have to work on the UI and improve it.

+Day 61:
+Tried out some design changes for todo app.
+Not yet satisfied with it.
+Have to create something better.
+Worked on some functionality and having a thought to get some help on how to continue it.